 TerraCycle is a program that allows you to recycle items that are not accepted in traditional recycling bins, like writing utensils and energy bar wrappers.

 Drop off writing utensils and energy bar wrappers in the collection bin in the Keswick Transwestern Office.

 The School of Education collects and distributes surplus school supplies to Baltimore City schoolteachers.
 Collect these items in your space and contact the Keswick Transwestern Office at 443-997-0680 to request a pickup.
 Depending on the volume, Transwestern will transport the items to the School of Education.

 The Furniture Reuse Program, coordinated by Homewood Recycling, offers a closed-loop for campus furniture.
 If you have unwanted furniture, request a pickup online.
-If you need to purchase furniture, contact the HOB Reuse Hub coordinator, Brigid Gregory (email@example.com).
+If you need to purchase furniture, contact the HOP Reuse Hub coordinator, Brigid Gregory (firstname.lastname@example.org).
 Please visit the Furniture Reuse Program page for more information.